taiki-e/portable-atomic/README.md

   needs extra care due to e.g. real-time requirements.

-  Note that with the `critical-section` feature, critical sections are taken for all atomic operations, while with `unsafe-assume-single-core` some operations don't require disabling interrupts (loads and stores, but additionally on MSP430 `add`, `sub`, `and`, `or`, `xor`, `not`).
-Therefore, for better performance, if all the `critical-section` implementation for your target does is disable interrupts, prefer using `unsafe-assume-single-core` instead.
+  Note that with the `critical-section` feature, critical sections are taken for all atomic operations, while with `unsafe-assume-single-core` feature some operations don't require disabling interrupts (loads and stores, but additionally on MSP430 `add`, `sub`, `and`, `or`, `xor`, `not`).
+Therefore, for better performance, if all the `critical-section` implementation for your target does is disable interrupts, prefer using `unsafe-assume-single-core` feature instead.

   Note:
   - The MSRV when this feature is enabled depends on the MSRV of [critical-section].
   - It is usually *not* recommended to always enable this feature in dependencies of the library.

-    Enabling this feature will prevent the end user from having the chance to take advantage of other (potentially) efficient implementations ([Implementations provided by `unsafe-assume-single-core`, default implementations on MSP430 and AVR](#optional-features-unsafe-assume-single-core), implementation proposed in [#60], etc. Other systems may also be supported in the future).
+    Enabling this feature will prevent the end user from having the chance to take advantage of other (potentially) efficient implementations ([Implementations provided by `unsafe-assume-single-core` feature, default implementations on MSP430 and AVR](#optional-features-unsafe-assume-single-core), implementation proposed in [#60], etc. Other systems may also be supported in the future).

     The recommended approach for libraries is to leave it up to the end user whether or not to enable this feature.
 (However, it may make sense to enable this feature by default for libraries specific to a platform where other implementations are known not to work.)